C# ADO.NET ODBC tutorial

 Our sample can now query and update the database.

-The complete program source for this section can be found in CSharpODBCExample3.cs.
+The complete program source for this section is in CSharpODBCExample3.cs.

 Most databases can now process commands like this: